raymondhk/JavaScript/README.md

 ## Objects
 **Introduction**

-As complexity of data increases so too is the need for organizing it.
+As complexity of data increases so is the need for organizing it.
 A **hash table** allows us to track data on a more granular level.
 In JavaScript the most common implementation of a hash table is the JavaScript object.

 JavaScript objects are a set type that store key-value pairs.
 Different from an array, which simply indexes values.
 Most of what we see in JavaScript is created by objects.